jjpsos/ramp/framework/docs/FRAMEWORK.md

 The folder structure will be important here because we are creating framework files and classes but also application files and classes (i.e. the kind of files that a framework user would create).
 I intend to keep these separate by having a src folder and a framework folder.

 * Note - I also added the /vendor folder to the .gitignore file.

+Namespaces are used to keep the code organized and to avoid naming conflicts.

+For example, you may have a set of classes which describe an HTML table, such as Table, Row and Cell while also having another set of classes to describe furniture, such as Table, Chair and Bed.
+Namespaces can be used to organize the classes into two different groups while also preventing the two classes Table and Table from being mixed up.